Quiz: How Respectful And Inclusive Is Your Workplace?

 1. Leadership Diversity

-Do the people who make decisions at your workplace reflect different backgrounds, ethnicities, genders, and perspectives?
+Do the people who make decisions at your workplace reflect different backgrounds, identities, and perspectives?

-A. Decision-makers include a good mix of people with different backgrounds, identities, and viewpoints.
+A. Decision-makers include a strong mix of people with different backgrounds, identities, and viewpoints.

-B. There's some variety among decision-makers, but many groups aren't well represented.
+B. There is some variety among decision-makers, but many groups are not well represented.

 6. Growth and Advancement Opportunities